Akhil-2310/spirit/README.md

 - 📊 **Spirit Evolution Tracking** - View historical snapshots via Arkiv Network
 - 🔗 **Kusama Hub Integration** - Native support for Kusama Asset Hub

+## How we use Arkiv

+- **Evolution history**: Each time a Soul evolves, we store a `spiritSnapshot` entity on Arkiv (Mendoza testnet) containing the wallet’s spirit address, token ID, computed attributes, stage, SVG image, and timestamp.
+These snapshots are queried by the app to render historical charts and evolving art.

+- **Graffiti history**: A backend sync script watches `PixelPainted` events from the `GraffitiWall` contract and writes each stroke as a `graffitiStroke` entity with coordinates, color, tokenId, timestamp, and tx metadata.
+The frontend reads these entities from Arkiv to reconstruct the collaborative wall and its recent activity.

+- **Query layer**: Server-side helpers wrap Arkiv’s query API and power `/api/spirit-history` and `/api/graffiti-history`, while the frontend uses simple `fetchSpiritSnapshots` / `fetchGraffitiStrokes` functions instead of talking to Arkiv directly.

 ## Tech Stack

 - **Framework**: Next.js 16 with App Router